redwoodjs/redwood/docs/docs/realtime.md

 By default, RedwoodJS realtime configures an in-memory store for the Pub Sub client used with subscriptions and live query invalidation.

 Realtime supports in-memory and Redis stores:

 - In-memory stores are useful for development and testing.
 - Redis stores are useful for production.

+To enable defer and streaming, set `enableDeferStream` to true.

-Configure a Redis store in:
+Configure a Redis store and defer and stream in:

 ```ts
 // api/lib/realtime.ts